-Battery tenders are somewhat different from trickle chargers.
-A trickle charger will apply a constant, weak charge to the battery and will keep it fully charged through the offseason.
-Battery tenders charge a battery, stop charging once the battery reaches a full charge, and will then start charging again once the battery drops below a certain voltage.
+Battery tenders are different from trickle chargers.
+A trickle charger applies a constant, weak charge to the battery and keeps it fully charged through the offseason.
+Battery tenders charge a battery, stop charging once the battery reaches a full charge, and then start charging again when the battery drops below a certain voltage.

-Cleaning has a purpose.
-Grass and debris buildup under the deck and around the spindles can affect your mower's performance, cut quality, and your reputation as a landscape professional.
-Additionally, grass and debris buildup retain moisture that can rust and corrode critical mower deck components, which is why it's important to periodically remove and clean the deck.
+Grass, dirt and debris buildup under the deck and around the spindles can rust and corrode critical mower deck components, affect the mower's performance, cut quality, and your reputation as a landscape professional.

-If you see rust forming on bare metal areas under your deck, remove it with an abrasive material like sandpaper, clean the area and cover it with touch-up paint.
+If you see rust forming on bare metal areas under your deck, remove it with an abrasive tool like sandpaper, clean the area and cover it with touch-up paint.

 Check mower belts and blades

 Our objective to providing a comprehensive checklist for seasonal maintenance is to help keep your Gravely mower running as good as the first time you used it.
-We want our machines to live up to your expectations, which is why we supply your local Gravely dealer with OEM parts and accessories.
-While many online parts stores stock cheap imitations, it's no substitute for the quality of parts, level of service, and the relationship you can build at your Gravely dealer.
+Keep your gravely performing at its best with:

 • Regular engine oil and oil filter changes

 • Regular transaxle oil and oil filter changes

 • Regular blade sharpening

 To find genuine OEM Gravely parts and accessories, visit your local Gravely dealer.